 The European Court of Human Rights granted interim measures for an immediate transfer of 5 unaccompanied minors who were studying at Mazí.

-Still I Rise Kenya is founded with the goal to open the first International School for refugee and destitute children in Africa.
-Still I Rise UK is established in order to support our operations on the ground.
+Still I Rise Kenya is founded with the goal to open the first International School for refugee and vulnerable children in Africa.

 Nicolò Govoni, president of Still I Rise, nominated to the Nobel Peace Prize.